ENCCS/OpenACC-CUDA-intermediate/content/index.rst

 .. prereq::

-   Before attending this workshop, please make sure that you have access to an HPC cluster with Nvidia GPUs and the PGI compiler.
+   A cloud environment will be used for this workshop which requires authentication through GitHub.
+Please go to https://github.com/ and apply for an account if needed.

-   Alternatively, you can use a cloud service like Google Colab which offers access to GPUs in the cloud.
-See the :ref:`setup` section for further details.
+   Alternatively, you can use an HPC cluster that you have access to provided that it has Nvidia GPUs and the PGI compiler installed.

 .. toctree::
    :maxdepth: 1